-All visitors must report to the Main Office or North Office, sign in, and wear a visitor badge in the building.
+All visitors must report to the Main Office to sign in at the School ID Kiosk and receive a visitor badge to wear while in the building.
 We cannot accommodate student visitors during the school day.
 Parents, if you need to talk with your student, report to the Main Office for assistance.
 Visitors with infants must remain in the Main Office.